Colorectal Cancer: Symptoms, Causes & Treatment

 Almost all cases start with polyps, or additional tissue that develops on the inner wall of the colon or rectumPlenty of polyps stay harmless forever.
 But a number slowly changes into cancer if left alone.

 When cancer sets in, it spreads further through the layers of the colon.
 It then spreads to surrounding regions, lymph nodes, or distant places such as the liver and lungs.
 The doctors classify the disease into stages, starting with Stage 0 (only abnormal cells in the lining) and progressing to Stage IV (spread to other parts of the body).
+Understanding this development pattern reveals precisely the importance of routine checks and timely diagnoses.

 Symptoms of Colorectal Cancer

-Common symptoms include:
+Common colorectal cancer symptoms may include:

 • Narrow stools